mejk/computer-stuff/ubuntu/new-computer-linux-only-win-preinstalled.md

 - **Need:** 1 USB for creating a bootable USB for your Linux installation.
 If you want (can be done later), another USB for creating Windows installation media.
 - Get your favourite Linux distro and create a bootable USB.
 These instructions should work with any of the Ubuntu flavours, but here're the precise ones used in these cases (the computers listed above):
   - [Ubuntu Budgie 20.04 LTS](https://ubuntubudgie.org/downloads/)
   - [KDE Neon](https://neon.kde.org/download).
 Here, Ubuntu 18.04 LTS-based version was used.
-A new one based on 20.04 LTS should be available soon
+A new one based on 20.04 LTS was released just a few days ago
   - Choose an image writer for creating a bootable USB.
 There are a lot of options but here Unetbootin was used.
     - [Unetbootin](https://unetbootin.github.io/).
 For Windows, Linux and Mac
 - In case you want to install Windows in a Virtual machine, get an image file for Windows and create a bootable USB.